|

 If the keyboard/joystick input feels sluggish, or there are delays upon searching, then you can adjust the delay routines in the program.
 As-is, the program runs fine on a 400mhz machine, and should run ok within 100mhz or so either way.
 If you want to run the program on a much faster / slower machine, then you must adjust the delay routines.

 There are two values that need adjusting.
 They default to 0230h and 0150h.
 When testing on a 100mhz laptop, values of 0080h and 0150h worked ok.
-(These are not optimal values, I just chose them at 'random'; ie: you can probably lower the second number also...).
+(These are not optimal values, I just chose them at 'random'; ie: You can probably lower the second number also.)
 Basically, the bigger the number, the longer the delay.
-Faster machines, need bigger numbers...
+Faster machines need bigger numbers.

-change the values, execute the following commands from a dos prompt:
+To change the values, execute the following commands from a dos prompt:

 (Yes, this seems lengthy, but it's really a simple process...)